 The most common url extension is still .com, and it is recommended that you purchase the .com extension for your website.
 Most people will naturally assume your url is a .com.
 At a minimum, you want to own the .com url for your brand.

 However, there are so many vanity extensions to choose from, you might want to choose from these as well to give your brand a more unique feel.
 For example, would a .online or a .design extension fit your brand?
 When selecting your domain name, don’t be afraid to get creative, and use a domain name that aligns with your branding.

 Choose a web hosting plan

-Next, consider which service provider you would like to use as to host your website.
-Some provider specialize in hosting specific website builders and/or types of websites.
+Next, consider which service provider you would like to use to host your website.
+Some providers specialize in hosting specific website builders and/or types of websites.
 For example, there are hosts who specialize in WordPress, just as there are hosts who specialize in working with ecommerce sites.

 Once you decide on a web host, you will want to make sure to choose an affordable plan with them.
 When building and hosting a website, there are always free options you can utilize for your site and this can be handy for those starting out with a business.
 However, if you really want to get the most out of your website and use the best features, it is better to choose a premium plan which allows you to unlock analytics and other helpful tools.

 When it comes time to make your e-commerce website, you need to choose the right website builder for you.
 There are lots of different platforms you can use to create websites, and it is simply a question of choosing one which suits you and the style you are looking for.

 For example, if you want to use a ready made template to create your website, WordPress is a good choice because it is simple to use and makes the process much easier, as there are thousands of templates to pick from.
 However, if you want to create a fluid website of your own unique design, Wix can be a good option because it has the capability to allow you to drag and drop items anywhere on a page.